A Sky Full of Love Review: How One Family’s Resilience Overcomes All

 A Sky Full of Love Review

-Author: Lorna Lewis creates complex stories where characters must navigate complicated life’s circumstances from infidelity, infertility, betrayal and the power of forgivness.
+Author: Lorna Lewis creates complex stories in which characters must navigate life’s complicated circumstances, including infidelity, infertility, betrayal, and the power of forgiveness.

 Content Warnings: kidnapping and sexual assault